Project-OpenBytes/portex/docs/source/schema/complex_types/record.rst

  record
 ########

-The ``record`` type is where we can definte complext data stuctures by grouping related variables togather in the same place.
-It is simiilar to
+The ``record`` type is where a user can define complex data structures by grouping related variables together in the same place.
+It is similar to
 ``struct`` in C++ or the ``Series`` in pandas.
-It is preferred to use `record` to hold the grouped data in each row, and a column, in portex, is a series of records of the same type.
+It is preferred to use ``record`` to hold the grouped data in each row, and a column, in Portex, is a series of records of the same type.

 The parameter ``fields`` is used in the ``record`` to define the member vairables.
 Each field should have a ``name`` and a ``type``.
 The ``fields`` is defined in a one dimentional array manner, so it can easily be expanded into a multi-column row.